Zhincore/cp2077-voiceswap/README.md

 - **Phase 4:** `revoice --model_name <model> [--index_path <index_path>]` - Processes audio files in `.cache/split/vocals` with given voice model and ouputs to `.cache/voiced`.
   - Example: `revoice --model_name arianagrandev2.pth --index_path logs/arianagrandev2.index`
   - This may take approximately an hour on V's voicelines.
+- **Phase 5:** `merge_vocals` - Merge the new vocals with effects.
+  - This usually takes just a few seconds if you have strong CPU.
+- **Phase 6:** `wwise_import` - Import all found audio files to Wwise and runs conversion to .wem.
+  - **Warning:** This phase opens an automated Wwise window.
+    If everything goes well, you shouldn't have to touch the window at all, you can minimize it, but don't close it, it will be closed automatically.
+  - This can take an hour or two on V's voicelines.

 ## Development